Don’t Get a Bad Rap Because of a Bad Map

 4. Boost Credibility & Respond to Reviews (Bonus Points!)

-Replying to Google Maps reviews shows you value customers.
+Replying to your Google reviews shows you value customers.
 Responding to positive and negative feedback builds trust and strengthens your reputation.

 Why it matters: 88% of consumers prefer businesses that respond to reviews (source: BrightLocal, 2023).
 Engagement can also boost your local search rankings.